somecho/utility-scripts/README.md

 depo add reagent 1.1.0
 # Added [reagent "1.1.0"]
 ```
+Depo can currently only search for dependencies from Clojars.
+For a more powerful alternative, checkout [neil](https://github.com/babashka/neil).

 ### [jrun](./jrun.clj)
 Compiles and runs a single java file.
 Mainly used for quick iteration of ideas.
 For example, you can run it in Vim with `:!jrun App.java` and see the output in a Vim buffer without leaving your current buffer.